Agriculture & Natural Resources

 Read Full Newsletter Download (PDF)

-Soil Samples: As we have now moved into spring, it is still a great time to sample your fields, gardens, or lawns to see what type and how much fertilizer you need to make the soil as productive as possible.
+As we are now into winter, this is one of the best times to sample your fields, gardens, or lawns to see what type and how much fertilizer you need to make the soil as productive as possible.
 For each sample you want to submit, we need at least one pint (sandwich bag) of dry soil 4-8 inches below the soil surface.
 Please put your name and sample ID (north lawn, hayfield 2, etc.) on each bag.
-This is a free service provided by the Spencer Co.
-Conservation District.
-Thanks to them for sponsoring the soil sampling program.

 Read Full Newsletter Download (PDF)